alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 and correctly programmed it can generate any arbitrary output and handle any task.
 No other human invention compares.

-Just as good professionals take care of their tools, good developers should always keep their code in good shape.
+Just as good professionals take care of their equipment, good developers should always keep their code in good shape.
 A large part of of the value of code is in how well it adapts to different situations, and therefore it is our responsibility as devs to make sure we can perform whatever modifications are required, as fast as possible.
 Code which just grows without any refactoring becomes an amorphous blob which scares any poor souls that venture into its depths.

-A very interesting code tool is testing.
+A very interesting facility that can be implemented using code is testing.
 Unit, integration and end-to-end tests can be [automated](https://pinchito.es/2012/automating-the-automation), which ensures that any modifications can be performed without introducing new bugs.
 Having a running test suite (often called CI suite) should be the second priority of any dev team,